thar0x29a/basm/README.md

 ```
 There are only very few commands such as `arch` and `include` remaining in our syntax.

+### Dataypes
+Since I upgraded bass from an macro to an script language it also knows some Datatypes.
+They will be selected implicite by the value that you store inside of it.

+* Integer - internally stored as int64
+* Float - internally stored as int64
+* String - internally stored as, well, string
+* function - stored as hashmap given by its name and signature
+* array - stored as hashmap given by the used key

 ### Include
 Include had several special rules.
 This had been changed.
 You can include your stuff where and whenever you want.
 Even with constructed file-names.
 Each time this code get executed bass will reload, reparse and reprogress the included file from it's source.